Forecasting Constraint on Primordial Black Hole Properties with the CSST $3\times2$pt Analysis: Theoretical Model

 Here \(z^{*}=z_{\rm peak}/2=0.3\), where the distribution peak is \(z_{\rm peak}=0.6\).
 Following \cite{gong_cosmology_2019}, to utilize more information from the data, the redshift range is divided into four photometric tomographic bins, and we set the redshift bias $\Delta z^i=0$ and redshift scatter $\sigma^i_z=0.05$ as the fiducial values for each tomographic bin.
 These parameters are treated as free parameters during the fitting process.

-In Figure~\ref{fig:csst redshift distribution}, we show the adopted galaxy redshift distributions.
+In the left panel of Figure~\ref{fig: galaxy and shear kernal}, we show the adopted galaxy redshift distributions.
 The black dotted curve denotes the total galaxy redshift distribution $n_{\rm g}(z)$, and it is normalized with $\int n_{\rm g}(z) dz=1$.
 The colored curves are the galaxy redshift distributions for the four tomographic bins.
 We find that the mean galaxy surface number densities in the four bins are $\bar{n}_{\rm g}^{i}= 7.9, 11.5, 4.6, 3.7\ {\rm arcmin}^{-2}$, respectively, and the corresponding total number density is $\bar{n}_{\rm g}=27.7\ {\rm arcmin}^{-2}$ which is consistent with the previous studies \citep[e.g.][]{gong_cosmology_2019}.
-In Figure~\ref{fig:32pt Cgg}, the blue solid curves denote the theoretical galaxy angular auto- and cross-power spectra for different tomographic bins in the CSST photometric survey.
+In Figure~\ref{fig:32pt Cgg}, the blue solid curves denote the theoretical galaxy angular auto- and cross-power spectra for different tomographic bins in the CSST photometric survey without PBHs, and the green dashed curves denote the theoretical spectra for $m_{\rm PBH}=10^6$ $\rm M_{\odot}$ with \(f_{\mathrm{PBH}}=1\) as a reference.

-\subsection{Shear Power Spectrum}
+\subsection{Shear power spectrum}

 The shear auto- or cross-power spectra measured by the CSST for the $i$-th and $j$-th bins can be estimated by \citep[e.g.][]{huterer_systematic_2006}